 IMPORTANT: Keep the screen on and stay in the app

 When downloading the route and map tiles for offline use, you will need to keep the screen on and stay in the app until it is finished.
-If you leave the app screen at all, then the maps will not finish downloading and you will get an error about missing tiles next time you try to use these routes.
+If you leave the app screen at all, then the maps will not finish downloading.

-- After making your selection you will be brought to a page of all your AVAILABLE OFFLINE routes.
-The app will show it’s progress in downloading the map tiles and if it is complete.
-WiFi works fastest but it will use your cellular network if no WiFi is present.
+- If you want to see your route’s download progress, tap the “download” button again, and you will see a download status bar.
+A WiFi connection is fastest, but the app will use your cellular network if no WiFi is present.
 Tap the pause button if you don’t want to download yet.
 Tap again to resume.

 Now that you have the route and map downloaded, it’s time to start navigating: